 The relevant legislative history provides that market discount and premium on a debt instrument to which Section 1272(a)(6) of the Code applies may be treated as accruing either (i) on the basis of a constant interest rate or (ii) (a) in the case of a Class M Debt Note issued without OID, in the ratio of the stated interest payable in the relevant period to the total stated interest remaining to be paid measured as of the beginning of such period (computed taking into account the Prepayment Assumption) or (b) in the case of a Class M Debt Note issued with OID, in the ratio of the OID accruing in the relevant period to the total OID remaining unaccrued as of the beginning of such period (computed taking into account the Prepayment Assumption).
 The Global Agent will publish a monthly market discount accrual ratio for Holders to determine the amount of accrued market discount and premium using the method described in (ii) above.
-For certain U.S. Persons using the accrual method of accounting, however, such market discount may be includible at the time it would be included for financial accounting purposes, if earlier.
+For certain U.S. Persons using the accrual method of accounting, however, it is possible that such market discount may be includible at the time it would be included for financial accounting purposes, if earlier.
+The IRS issued Notice 2018-80 stating its intention to issue regulations that would exclude market discount from the application of this rule effective January 1, 2018.